erlef/website/priv/posts/sponsorship/20211118011248_meet-the-sponsors-ninefx.md

 Meet the sponsors - NineFX
 ---

 Welcome to **Meet the Sponsors**, a new blog posts series in which you will learn about our sponsors and why they decide to support this great community.
-Today we will get to know DNSimple.
+Today we will get to know NineFX.
 Enjoy it!

 <img src="/images/meet-the-sponsors/ninefx.png" class="img-fluid" alt="Meet the Sponsors - NineFX"/>